Los Angeles Chapter 7 Bankruptcy Lawyer

 Unpaid debt can lead to serious financial issues, and should be handled with due care and consideration.
 For many individuals, filing bankruptcy is the best way to resolve debt and start fresh, and our Los Angeles Chapter 7 bankruptcy attorneys at Wadhwani & Shanfeld can help you through it.

 With over 65 years of legal experience, our firm has the knowledge necessary to guide you through each step of the bankruptcy process, from determining your eligibility to helping you retain important assets.
-Turn to a bankruptcy firm in Los Angeles you can trust, and rest easy knowing your financial future is secure.
+Turn to a Chapter 7 bankruptcy lawyer in Los Angeles you can trust, and rest easy knowing your financial future is secure.

 On This Page: